petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-search-configurations.md

 # Stage 6: Migrating Search Configurations

-Now that your web server configurations are deployed to DXP Cloud, the next stage of migration is to migrate your search configurations.
-This involves migrating your search engine to Elasticsearch (if needed), and deploying all of your Elasticsearch configuration files and plugins to your DXP Cloud environments.
+Now that your web server configurations are deployed to Liferay Cloud, the next stage of migration is to migrate your search configurations.
+This involves migrating your search engine to Elasticsearch (if needed), and deploying all of your Elasticsearch configuration files and plugins to your Liferay Cloud environments.

 ## Migrate Your Search Engine to Elasticsearch